French Mortgage Factsheet and FAQ

 Using Financing from a Home Country Bank

 Foreign lenders generally cannot directly secure loans against French real estate.
 Common alternatives: equity release or personal loans from your home country, converting you effectively into a cash buyer in France.
-French mortgages typically must be registered through a French notary.

 Revaluation of the Property

 French banks generally do not periodically revalue mortgaged properties after initial appraisal.
 Your loan terms remain fixed unless refinancing occurs.
-Market fluctuations typically do not affect your mortgage directly.